 Are the students in the immersion classes doing poorly academically because they are learning math and science in another language?

 The district administration has been vigilant in tracking the academic achievement of all immersion students.
 End of year test scores show that the immersion students in Davis District are scoring at the same level as their monolingual peers in math, language arts and science.
 Scores are measured against scores of peers as well as against demographically-similar schools throughout the district.

 What happens when the immersion students reach junior high and high school?
 Won’t the language classes offered be too easy for them?

-7thand 8th grade students will be offering one or two courses per year of advanced language classes.
-The 9th grade the immersion students will take an A.P.
-(Advanced Placement) course and will be tested to receive college credit.
-Upon passing the AP exam with a 3 or higher students may take level 3000 university courses in grades 10-12.
+7th and 8th grade students will be offered one or two courses per year of advanced language classes.
+In 9th grade, the immersion students will take an A.P.
+(Advanced Placement) exam and will be tested to possibly receive college credit.
+If students don't pass the A.P. test in 9th grade, no problem!
+The A.P. test is difficult as a 9th grader.
+Students would just go on to take the A.P.
+Language class in high school.
+If, however, a student does pass the AP exam with a score of 3 or higher, he or she will be accelerated into the Bridge program, where students may take level 3000 university courses in grades 10-12.
 If students take all three courses throughout high school, they will graduate 6 credit hours (2 classes) short of a minor in the language.

 Teacher Resources and Materials

 If you have any questions or problems accessing any of these materials please contact Sergio Tello, Website and Technology leader for assistance at firstname.lastname@example.org